Boris Johnson refuses to pledge to wear a face mask in Parliament - ExBulletin

 Mr Johnson’s refusal to pledge to wear a mask himself came as scientists advised the government to warn that public figures failing to follow official guidelines could undermine public trust.

-An article by the Spi-B group of behavioral scientists noted that a return to mandatory face coverings in public places in England was part of the government’s Plan B if the situation with the virus worsened during of winter.
+An article by the behavioral scientists group Spi-B noted that a return to mandatory face coverings in public places in England was part of the government’s Plan B if the situation with the virus worsened during of winter.

 “It would also create expectations for public figures serving as role models to demonstrate membership within the required parameters,” he noted.